icsi-berkeley/ecg_ros_catkin_ecg_ws/README.md

 			ERROR: the following rosdeps failed to install
 			  homebrew: Failed to detect successful installation of [gazebo]

-Getting back to gazebo:
+Getting back to the gazebo issue, I did

-I did

 	brew unlink gazebo1
 	brew link --overwrite gazebo2

-Then again:
+So that the system now uses gazebo2.
+Then I tried again:

 	rosdep install --from-paths src --ignore-src --rosdistro indigo -y